Discovery Has the Potential To Also Benefit Treatment Choices

 The finding will be published today (April 22, 2022) in the journal Scientific Reports.

-The researchers focused on breast epithelial cells, which are the layer of cells that form the ducts and lobes which make milk during lactation.
-The investigators extracted these cells from donated non-cancerous tissue in the same breast as the one that had cancerous tissue removed during a mastectomy.
-The scientists were looking for numerous factors that could kick-start recurrence, but their main target was the entire collection of RNA sequences in a cell — the transcriptome — that helps determine when and where each gene is turned on or off in a cell.
+The scientists focused on breast epithelial cells, which are the layer of cells that form the ducts and lobes which make milk during lactation.
+The researchers extracted these cells from donated non-cancerous tissue in the same breast as the one that had cancerous tissue removed during a mastectomy.
+The investigators were looking for numerous factors that could kick-start recurrence, but their main target was the entire collection of RNA sequences in a cell — the transcriptome — that helps determine when and where each gene is turned on or off in a cell.

 Even though surgical techniques continue to improve, undetectable microscopic pieces of tumor can remain and are one factor for recurrence of breast cancer in up to 15 percent of women, sometimes years after surgery; people with hormone-receptor positive breast cancer have the highest risk of recurrence.